We are here to help you. We invite you to learn more about our Board of Directors, full- and part-time staff members.

 Mr. DiCicilia has worked in product marketing and product management in the telecommunications, document management and software industries for over thirty years.
 He has successfully brought to market a number of products and services while working for a variety of large and medium sized companies.

 Jason S. Katz

-Jason Katz is Senior Director of CRM and Digital at HookLogic, a technology company that pioneered performance marketing for brands.
-As a creative executive, he brings with him 15 years of marketing and technology experience in both Fortune 100 and startups.
+Jason Katz is VP of App and Digital Marketing at Houghton Mifflin Harcourt, a leader in education and kids media.
+As a creative executive, he brings with him 15+ years of marketing and technology experience in both Fortune 100 and startups.
 As a member of the IMF Board of Directors, Jason carries on the tradition of his father, Michael S. Katz, longtime IMF Director, highly accomplished and widely respected myeloma patient advocate, and beloved member of the IMF family.

 Benson Klein, JD

 Mr. Klein is a Principal Member of the law firm Ward & Klein, Chartered.
 He received his J.D. from Georgetown University College of Law in 1970 and is a member of the Maryland State Bar Association, the District of Columbia Bar Association, and the Montgomery County Bar Association.
 He has served and continues to serve on the board of organizations such as Eagle Bank, Chairman of the Eagle Bank Healthcare Advisory Board, President of the Shady Grove Adventist Hospital Foundation, Shady Grove Adventist Hospital Governance Board, and other organizations in both the business and non-profit sectors.